 [Driver hovers over bar until tooltip appears.]

-may may of messages .
+Testing high priority messages may help you find the computer’s mistakes quickly.
+Testing low-priority messages may help you eliminate groups of messages that aren’t likely to have mistakes.

 Let's move on to another message.
 Please click on the 5th message from the top, “SAAB Mailing List”.

 [Driver selects message.
 Wait.]